michielplatteau/CCBDA_project/README.md

 -	ChartJS
 -	Leaflet
 -	Deployment
+-
+## Designing wireframes and implementing layout

+Our web application's development process started with the creation of wireframes using the well-known design program Figma.
+Wireframes helped us define the positioning and interactions of various elements on the user interface as well as the initial structure and layout of the program.
+Before beginning the implementation stage, this step assisted us in visualizing the overall design and layout.
+After the wireframes were complete, we went on to design the Django application's layout.
+With the help of the robust web framework Django, we can create scalable and dynamic web applications since it adheres to the Model-View-Controller (MVC) architectural pattern.
+We used Bootstrap, a well-known front-end framework that offers a variety of pre-built components and styles, to speed up the layout building process.
+However as we moved from them to actual implementation, we discovered that several design aspects were difficult to implement or incompatible with the selected front-end framework, Bootstrap.
+To guarantee the design integrity while working within the framework's limitations, we had to make tweaks and discover other alternatives.
+Although Bootstrap offered a broad variety of pre-built components and styles, there were occasionally restrictions on how we might modify these components to meet our own design or functionality needs.
+In order to provide a uniform user interface and user experience, we had to carefully balance the modification requirements with the framework's capabilities.
+We were able to develop a unified and user-friendly online application that shows data in an intuitive and aesthetically pleasing way by combining the back-end capabilities of Django, Bootstrap's responsive design, and JavaScript's interaction.

 # Discussion on the use of the twelve-factor methodology as stated in the requirements.
 Michiel